SoundScapeRenderer/SSRemoteVST/README.md

 ## Environment Variables

-Please set the environment variables as follows, since the following environment variables are not only needed for compilation but also for runtime:
+Please set the environment variables as follows, since the following environment variables are not only needed for compilation but also at runtime:

   The directory/location of the Steinberg VST3 SDK: